MrgnCpn/JavaDA_PROJECT7_RESTAPI/README.md

 ## Connect to App

 Go to : `http://localhost:[your port]`
-Create you an account or connect you with the demo account `user : juanita.emard@gemail.com / pwd : juanita`
+Create you an account or connect you with the demo account `user : admin / pwd : password`

 ## Testing